nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Steps for viewing the statistics of a specific flashcard**:

 **Step 1**: Locate the flashcard you wish to view the statistics of.
 In this example, we want to view the statistics of the flashcard at index 1.
-Type the command `stats 1`
+Type the command `stats 1` and press Enter.

 ![filedirectory](images/ug/ug_stats_step1.PNG)